GotobedXiuyuan/NYU-CS476-Processing-Big-Data-Project/README.md

 3) /profiling_code

-Directory containing scala file used to basic data profiling (only used the CountRecs MR job which was assigned as a homework assignment)
+Directory containing scala file used to do data profiling

 4) /ana_code:

-Directory containing .java, .class, and .jar files related to the analytics of the project (ie. Finding average salaries)
+Directory containing scala file to do analytics of cleaned dataset

 5) /screenshots

-Directory containing screenshots of all MR job summaries and outputs.
-Files are labeled X_Y_ptZ, where X is the MR job associated with the file, Y indicates whether the pictures are job summaries or outputs.
-Since summaries are long, they are divided into multiple parts and Z indicates which part of the job summary the pictures is associated with.
+Directory containing screenshots of all cleaning(mapreduce), profiling(scala), analytics(scala), including a small step from Mapreduce output to scala input

 6) /test_code

-Directory with one file, test.java, which was the file used to determine that my original input files contained hidden characters and needed to be removed in the cleaning process.
+Contains some mapreduce code to profile the data, was a previous assignment code

 Step by step:

-All .class and .jar files are already built so step by step instructions detail the flow in which we must process the data.

-Our goal is to perform some basic analysis on teacher and board of education member salaries in Montana from 2011 to 2021.

 1) Cleaning the Data:

-We first must remove unwanted columns, leaving the new schema:
+We first must remove some missing values and unwanted columns, the columns we keep are:

-Job title: String
-Salary: Double
-Year: Int
+ARREST_DATE,PD_CD,LAW_CAT_CD,ARREST_BORO,ARREST_PRECINCT,JURISDICTION_CODE,AGE_GROUP,PERP_SEX,PERP_RACE,X_COORD_CD,Y_COORD_CD,Latitude,Longitude

 To clean the data, navigate to the /etl_code directory then run the command:

-hadoop jar clean.jar Clean Employee_Dataset.csv /user/<netID>/CleanDataset/output
+hadoop jar clean.jar Clean NYPD_Arrest_Data__Year_to_Date__20240303.csv

 If you wish to see the cleaned dataset, you can run the commands: